Credit Card Tip: How to Sell Your Barclaycard Travel Miles

 Although he has the ability to rack up 50,000 miles per month, Martin (made-up name) is undergoing a major lifestyle change that meant he didn’t foresee any major travel plans soon -- he has a baby on the way.

-He originally decided to apply for the Arrival Plus card with the intention of getting free travel, but now he just wants to cash out those miles, probably to use towards the upcoming baby expenses.
+He originally decided to apply for a Barclays card with the intention of getting free travel, but now he just wants to cash out those miles, probably to use towards the upcoming baby expenses.

 But, there’s a bit of a hurdle.
-See, the Arrival Plus card has three different ways to redeem miles:
+See, the card had three different ways to redeem miles:

 - Travel statement credits starting at 2,500 miles for $25 (1 cent of value costs 1 mile).